-An important goal of the biohaskell effort is to standardize and unify libraries.
-Below are the various libraries and their current state.
+An important goal of the BioHaskell effort is to organize libraries.
+Below is the list of the various libraries and their current state.

 This contains (very) basic functionality and data types intended to be shared among other libraries.
 Using it ensures that libraries are compatible, and that the same types are used to represent the same things.